 Why are you fasting?
-Is it for spiritual renewal, for guidance, for healing, for the resolution of problems, for special grace to handle a difficult situation?
-Ask the Holy Spirit to clarify His leading and objectives for your prayer fast.
+Is it for spiritual renewal?
+For guidance?
+For healing?
+For the resolution of problems?
+For special grace to handle a difficult situation?
+Ask the Holy Spirit to clarify what He wants you to take away from this time.
 This will enable you to pray more specifically and strategically.

 Pray about the kind of fast you should undertake.
-Jesus implied that all of His followers should fast (Matthew 6:16-18; 9:14,15) For Him it was a matter of when believers would fast, not if they would do it.
-Before you fast, decide the following up front:
+Jesus implied that all of His followers should fast (Matthew 6:16-18; 9:14-15).
+For Him, it was a matter of when, not if, believers would fast.
+Before you fast, decide the following:

-Making these commitments ahead of time will help you sustain your fast when physical temptations and life's pressures tempt you to abandon it.
+Making these commitments ahead of time, write them down and share them with someone you trust.
+This helps you sustain your fast when physical temptations and life’s pressures tempt you to abandon it.

 Fasting requires reasonable precautions.
 Consult your physician first, especially if you take prescription medication or have a chronic ailment.
-Some persons should never fast without professional supervision.
+Some people should never fast without professional supervision.

-Physical preparation makes the drastic change in your eating routine a little easier so that you can turn your full attention to the Lord in prayer.
+Physical preparation makes the drastic change in your eating routine a little easier so you can turn your full attention to the Lord in prayer.
+Remember the following: